BryanWilhite/Blog/presentation/entry/2026/2026-06-28-studio-status-report-2026-06.md

 ## my Web-based Publications must include a Flash-like media player

 I am laboring (alone and pathetically) under the assumption that I can have a “player” based on a single technology that can host interactive experiences, stream audio and stream video.
-I have decided (even after years of making wrong decisions about this) that this technology is based on [[WebAssembly]].
+I have decided (even after years of making wrong decisions about this) that this technology is based on WebAssembly.
 Just for giggles, here were my previous disastrous commitments:

 - [Windows Help files](https://en.wikipedia.org/wiki/Microsoft_Compiled_HTML_Help) on a credit-card sized CD-ROM (yes, I am serious about this)
 - [Macromedia Director](https://en.wikipedia.org/wiki/Adobe_Director) on a credit-card sized  CD-ROM
 - Adobe Flash
 - Microsoft Silverlight

-Now, in spite of overwhelming evidence that large entertainment companies have already succeeded in placing “creators” like me in an artisinal weirdo micro ghetto getting tinier by the minute, my new [[WebAssembly]] initiative is driven by the following (public) projects:
+Now, in spite of overwhelming evidence that large entertainment companies have already succeeded in placing “creators” like me in an artisinal weirdo micro ghetto getting tinier by the minute, my new WebAssembly initiative is driven by the following (public) projects:

 - `Songhay.Player.ProgressiveAudio` \[🔗 [GitHub](https://github.com/BryanWilhite/Songhay.Player.ProgressiveAudio) \]
 - `Songhay.Player.YouTube` \[🔗 [GitHub](https://github.com/BryanWilhite/Songhay.Player.YouTube) \]